steveblue/architect/README.md

 ## Lazyloading

-Lazyloading is possible with Rollup in this branch, however will require some postprocessing of the AOT compiled code to get it right.
+Lazyloading is possible with Rollup, however will require some postprocessing of the AOT compiled code to get it right.

 Lazyloading with Closure Compiler is also possible, however a method is needed for code splitting.
 Closure Compiler could make output chunks more optimal than Rollup.

 A lazyloaded route typically looks like this.
 ```
 { path: '', loadChildren: './routes/lazy1/lazy1.module#Lazy1Module' }
 ```

-This is well and good however AOT compilation spits out a module called `Lazy1ModuleNgFactory` in a file called `lazy1.module.ngfactory` and Rollup puts all modules in a single directory.
-Rollup also requires import syntax and system.js to be included on the page. `s.js` can be used instead of `system.js`:
+This is well and good however AOT compilation spits out a module called `Lazy1ModuleNgFactory` in a file called `lazy1.module.ngfactory`.
+Angular CLI handles this kind of stuff for us, but in a custom build we are on our own.

+Rollup puts all modules in a single directory.
+Rollup also requires import syntax and SystemJS to be included on the page. `s.js` can be used instead of `system.js`:

 ```
 () => import('./lazy1.module.ngfactory').then(m => m.Lazy1ModuleNgFactory)